 24 Aug We Rolled the Rover in Vinton Louisiana

 Fortunately, no one was hurt.
 It wasn’t raining, but the road was wet.
-We hit a slick spot while exiting the highway – the Rover first swerved and then, as I countered to stay on the asphalt, it spun 180 degrees, sending us into a ditch backward.
-Upon hitting the slope, the Rover flipped onto her side, landing in a water-filled ditch.
+We hit a slick spot while exiting the highway – we fishtailed and spun 180 degrees and went down the slope backward.
+We rolled onto the passenger side, landing in a water-filled ditch.

 It seemed to happen in slow motion – slow enough that we made eye contact and were able to speak to each other as we realized we were going into the marshy water.
-I can’t be sure of what was said – I believe I was yelling “baby, baby, baby!” and as water rushed in and our belongings were flung through the cabin, we both reached for our seatbelt buckles.
-We did not know how deep the water was.
+I believe I was yelling “baby, baby, baby!” and as water rushed in and our belongings were flung through the cabin, we both reached for our seatbelt buckles.
+We didn’t know how deep the water was.

 Only a week prior we had discussed the dangers of seatbelts and high water.
 We had forded a stream on our way to a remote village in the state of Chihuahua and on our return several hours later, we realized that rain had turned the shallow stream into a frothy surging river.
 We opted to find an alternate route home.